-The immune system plays a central role in the progression and control of many diseases.
-The immune system can prevent or limit pathogen infection and can help to replace dysfunctional or damaged tissue.
+The immune system plays a central role in the progression and control of many diseases, in particular those caused by pathogenic bacteria, parasites, and viruses.
+The immune system can prevent or limit infection and can help to replace dysfunctional or damaged tissue.
 However it can also work in ways that do not benefit the individual; for example in the case of transplant rejection or auto-immune diseases.

 The LUMC has a longstanding tradition performing research into the role of the immune system in infectious diseases and transplantation as well as auto-immune diseases, such as rheumatoid arthritis and asthma.
-Notably, Professor Jon van Rood discovered in the 1950's the Human Leukocyte Antigen system (HLA) that plays a key role in the immune response to diseases and revealing the crossroad between human leukocyte antigens and transplantation.
+Notably,in the 1950's Professor Jon van Rood discovered the key role of Human Leukocyte Antigen system (HLA) in the immune response, thus revealing the crossroad between the HLA system and transplantation.

 Focus on three major themes